-Fuel reduction burning within Council managed bushland helps reduce the bushfire risk to Greater Hobart, and help maintain the ecological values within our bushland reserves.
-Council’s Bushfire Mitigation Workgroup is currently developing a Five Year Planned Burning Program.
-For more information Contact Council’s Bushfire Mitigation Workgroup on 03 6216 6353.
+Fuel reduction burning within Council managed bushland helps reduce the bushfire risk to Greater Hobart, and helps maintain the ecological values within our bushland reserves.
+This Autumn, Council, in conjunction with the Tasmanian Fire Service Bushfire Risk Unit, plan to undertake a 46ha fuel reduction burn located at Limekiln Gully, Glenorchy.
+For more information contact Council's Coordinator Bushfire Management on 03 6216 6353.

 Glenorchy City Council Bushfire Mitigation Strategy

 Glenorchy City Council is currently developing a Bushfire Mitigation Strategy for Council managed bushland.